tarwn/lessthandot-hugo/blogs/content/posts/2011-12-20-continuous-delivery-project-deploy-and.md

 <code class="codespan">"C:Program FilesIISMicrosoft Web Deploy V2\msdeploy.exe" -source:package='c:Program Files (x86)JenkinsjobsASPNet MVC Music Store CI BuildworkspaceMvcMusicStoreobjReleasePackageMvcMusicStore.zip' -dest:auto,computerName='AVL-BETA-01',userName='AVL-BETA-01Administrator',password='MYPASSWORD',includeAcls='False' -verb:sync -disableLink:AppPoolExtension -disableLink:ContentExtension -disableLink:CertificateExtension -setParam:"IIS Web Application Name"="Default Web Site/MvcMusicStore_SmokeTest" -whatif</code>

-This command basically says that I want to deploy from the packaged zip file to the following destination, with the additional “IIS Web Application Name” parameters set to the name of the website and Application I want to deploy to on the server.
-The “-whatif” flag on the end tells MSDeploy that I want to do a simulated deployment.
+This command basically says that I want to deploy from the packaged zip file to the following destination, with the additional "IIS Web Application Name" parameters set to the name of the website and Application I want to deploy to on the server.
+The "-whatif" flag on the end tells MSDeploy that I want to do a simulated deployment.
 This causes MSDeploy to do all of the steps of doing a deployment short of actually copying the files up to the server.
 This was useful during the troubleshooting and configuration above.

 ## Deploying